Using the network map, you can view a detailed network model of the data sources that are added to vRealize Network Insight.

 - Also, network map is supported for a few data sources only.
 For more information, see Supported Products and Versions.

-To access this page, in the vRealize Network Insight Cloud, on the home screen, click Network Map.
+To access this page, on the vRealize Network Insight home page, click Network Map.

-You can also search alerts using the search bar available in the Alerts tab.
-To get more details about an alert, click + (if available), and to see related alerts, click Show all.
+You can also search for alerts using the search bar that is available in the Alerts tab.
+To get more details about an alert, click + (if available).
+To see related alerts, click Expand all.

 Network Topology Map

-The network topology shows a map of your network at the particular time. vRealize Network Insight Cloud constructs the topology map based on the data collected from all the data sources available in vRealize Network Insight Cloud.
+The network topology map is a map of your entire network at a particular time. vRealize Network Insight constructs this map based on the data collected from all the data sources that are available in vRealize Network Insight and supports network map.

 To see the list of entities and groups of entities available in your network, click Entities.
 All the virtual entities are shown in logical groups.
 The list of entities can include NSX virtual entities, physical switches, physical firewalls, and so on.
 For details, see Supported Products and Versions.

 You can also search entities or IP addresses in your network using the search bar available in the Entities tab.
-For samples queries, see Entity Search Queries.
+For samples queries, see Search Queries for Entities.